Marek Konarzewski: Research Achievements

 By 2014, he had served as the thesis advisor for six PhD students.

 Science Communication

-Prof. Konarzewski has also published numerous popular-science articles, the popular-science book Na początku był głód ["In the Beginning There Was Famine"], two photographic albums showcasing two of Poland's most outstanding natural areas (the Biebrza Valley and the Knyszyn Forest), and a Polish translation of Jared M. Diamond's Pulitzer Prize winning book Guns, Germs, and Steel.
+Konarzewski has also published numerous popular-science articles, the popular-science book Na początku był głód ["In the Beginning There Was Famine"], two photographic albums showcasing two of Poland's most outstanding natural areas (the Biebrza Valley and the Knyszyn Forest), and a Polish translation of Jared M. Diamond's Pulitzer Prize winning book Guns, Germs, and Steel.

 Awards

-Prof. Konarzewski has won the following awards:
+Konarzewski has won the following awards: